Rydal Penrhos has announced a significant investment regarding IT over the summer months and during the next academic year.

-Another exciting part of this investment will see each pupil from Year 3 to 13 provided with their own iPad, together with a keyboard, electronic pencil and cover for daily use both during school lessons and for homework tasks.
+Another exciting part of this investment will see each pupil from Year 3 to 13 provided with their own iPad for daily use both during school lessons and for homework tasks.

 All teachers will also have an identical iPad, with the recent online learning period during the coronavirus lockdown providing further indication of the benefits of similar hardware.

 These new iPads are intended for lesson-by-lesson use in school, but the investment also has the possibility to facilitate remote online learning in the event of a second lockdown.